SyedSaudAli-gh/simple-calculator/README.md

 # simple-calculator
-This is 'cli' based simple-calculater
+This is 'cli' based simple-calculator